Macrometacorp/docs/docs/search/patterns.md

 }'
 ```

-Before running the next CURL example, we need to replace the label `DATA` with the complete content from Seattle's council districts data file.
+Before running the next cURL example, we need to replace the label `DATA` with the complete content from Seattle's council districts data file.

-First, we will execute a query to identify all the schools which are located within 1000 meters of Saint George Church.
+First, we will execute a query to identify all the schools which are located within 1,000 meters of Saint George Church.
 This can be specified as follows,

 ```sql
 LET loc = GEO_POINT(-122.31551191249362, 47.55458207164884)